Are you a “local” business? Do you do business in a specific geographic area? Do you serve tourists who come to your community?

-Start Your Local SEO Journey with Google My Business
+Start Your Local SEO Journey with Google Business Profile

 You’ll need to create or claim your business on GMB if you haven’t done so already.
-Just visit Google My Business and follow the instructions there.
+Just visit your Google Business Profile and follow the instructions there.
 You’ll want to complete as many fields as possible.